St Gabriel's Academy, Roorkee

-St Gabriel's Academy was an English-medium convent school from Kindergarten through Grade 12 located in the town of Roorkee, Uttarakhand, India.
-It was affiliated to Central Board of Secondary Education(CBSE).
-In 2012 the school was rechristened as Army Public School No.2, and is now under Army Public School management.
+St Gabriel's Academy is an English-Medium convent school from Kindergarten through Grade 12 located in the town of Roorkee, Uttarakhand, India.
+It is affiliated to Central Board of Secondary Education (CBSE).
+In 2012 the school was rechristened as Army Public School No.2, and is now under Army Public School Management.

-The academy had the unique distinction of being located between Asia's first engineering college, IIT Roorkee, and India's oldest military cantonment, the Bengal Engineer Group (Bengal Sappers). in Roorkee.
+The academy had the unique distinction of being located between India's first engineering college IIT Roorkee and India's oldest military cantonment The Bengal Engineer Group (B.E.G) or Bengal Sappers in Roorkee.

 History

 St Gabriel's Academy was founded in 1962 by the Montfort Brothers of St. Gabriel, an international Catholic religious institute founded by Saint Louis de Montfort in 1703.
 It had been dedicated to the motto "Freedom in Truth".
 The brothers were responding to an invitation from Brig.
 Mark Valladares, then commandant of the Bengal Engineer Group.
 The school had only 26 students on roll, all accommodated in the hostel, housed in Gen. William's bungalow along with the brothers.
 The school continued to function in the same building till 1965.
-A three-storey building was put up by the BEG with the expertise of Central Building Research Institute within a span of three months.
+A three-storey building was put up by the B.E.G with the expertise of Central Building Research Institute within a span of three months.

 The students continued to stay in William's bungalow till 1967, after which they were shifted to the 1st floor of one of the wings of the school building.
 The hostel was closed down in 1973 due to shortage of accommodation as the size of the school had increased considerably.
 Till 1975 school consisted of classes IV to IX.
 After 1975 classes X, XI and XII were introduced.
 In the 1978–79 academic year, primary classes of LKG and UKG were added.
 In 2012 the school celebrated its golden jubilee, marking its presence of 50 years.

 In 2014, the school was rechristened as Army Public School No.2 and the change of guard took place from Society of Brothers of St. Gabriels to Army Public School management.
 Since then school has been run and managed by Army Public School management.